WhiskeySockets/Baileys/README.md

 A little more testing will reveal that almost all WhatsApp messages are in the format illustrated above.
 Note: except for the first parameter (in the above cases, ```"action"``` or ```"Conn"```), all the other parameters are optional.

-## Example
-Do check out & run [example.js](example/example.js) to see example usage of these functions.
-To run the example script, download or clone the repo and then type the following in terminal:
-1. ``` cd path/to/Baileys/example ```
-2. ``` node example.js ```

 ### Note
- I am in no way affiliated with WhatsApp.
-This was written for educational purposes.
+ This library is in no way affiliated with WhatsApp.
 Use at your own discretion.
+Do not spam people with this.